ANTsX/ANTsPy/README.md

 ```

 Because of limited storage space, pip binaries are not available for every combination of python
 version and platform.
-If we do not have releases for your platform, you can check the
+If we do not have releases for your platform on PyPI, you can check the
-[Github Releases page](https://github.com/antsx/antspy/releases) or build from source:
+[Releases](https://github.com/antsx/antspy/releases) page for archived binaries.

+### Building from source

+In some scenarios, it can make sense to build from source.
+In general, you can build ANTsPy as you would any other Python package.

 ```
 git clone https://github.com/antsx/antspy